COMMON NAME (SCIENTIFIC NAME)Tiliqua scincoides

 Common Physical Features

-The Blue-Tongued skink is a large lizard with a sturdily built body and relatively large head.
-Coloration differs from light brown streaks to earthy tones and silver coloration.
-The Blue-Tongued skink has a stout tail with dark bands.
-These are believed to be unique to each individual.
-The lizard has a bright blue tongue which acts as their main form of defense.
-Their scales are supported by bony plates called osteoderms that give them extra protection from predators.
+Blue-tongued skinks are a larger lizard species growing up to about 2 feet in length.
+They have a sturdily built body and relatively large head.
+Males do tend to have a slightly wider body, head, and neck.
+These skinks usually have a banded pattern that ranges in color from light brown streaks to earthy tones and silver coloration.
+They have a stout tail with dark bands that are believed to be unique to each individual.
+Their interlocked scales are supported by bony plates called osteoderms that give them extra protection from predators.

 Behavior and Life Cycle